cognitom/paper-css/README.md

 ## Try

-Download or clone this repo, then execute command bellow:
+Download or clone this repo, then execute the commands bellow:

 ```bash
 $ cd to/this/repo